 I like to slice one up into thin slices, toss in a little olive oil and season with plenty of black pepper and good salt then roast until the flesh is toasty and caramelised, the skin chewy and sweet.
 You then have an alternative vegetable accompaniment to your fish or meat.
 A dressing of orange, chilli, honey and parsley and a scattering of a spicy leaf such as watercress or rocket, you can skip the rest and simply eat this beautiful vegetable as it is.
 Now get carving.

-Poached Wild Salmon on Roast pumpkin with Northumbrian mussels and Samphire
+Poached Wild Salmon on Roast pumpkin with Mussels and Samphire

 1 small pumpkin, deseeded and sliced into 16 lengths